SasidharKosuri/HabitTracker_API/README.md

-# HabitTracker_API
 📅 Habit Tracker Backend

-A secure, feature-rich, and scalable backend platform for tracking daily habits, developed using Node.js, Express.js, and SQLite.
-This project allows users to register, log in, and manage their daily habits effectively.
-It includes robust user authentication using JWT tokens, secure password handling with bcrypt, and a relational database structure that manages users, habits, and habit logs efficiently.
+A secure, feature-rich, and scalable backend application for tracking daily habits, developed using Node.js, Express.js, and SQLite.
+This project is designed to simulate the core functionality of a real-world habit tracker from a backend perspective.
+It includes robust user authentication using JWT tokens, secure password handling with bcrypt, and a relational database structure that manages users, habits, and daily logs efficiently.

-The backend supports core habit tracking functionalities such as creating habits, logging their completion status each day, viewing progress over time, and getting analytics on streaks and completion rates.
-It provides authenticated users with features like accessing their daily habit list, marking habits as complete, and safely performing create, read, update, and delete operations on habits.
+The backend supports essential habit tracking operations such as user registration and login, creating habits, marking daily completion, tracking streaks, and viewing habit analytics.
+Additionally, it provides authenticated users with features like accessing their daily habit list, viewing progress, and safely performing create, read, update, and delete operations on habits.
 All functionalities are exposed via a well-structured set of RESTful APIs, designed with a focus on real-world authentication flow, authorization, and data validation.

 🚀 Features

-✅ User Registration and Login with JWT Authentication ✅ Create, read, update, and delete habits
+✅ User Registration and Login with JWT Authentication

+✅ Create, read, update, and delete habits

-✅ Log daily completion of habits
+✅ Mark habits as done each day

-✅ View daily and weekly progress of habits
+✅ View daily and weekly progress

+✅ Track current and longest streaks for each habit

-✅ Track streaks and completion percentage for each habit ✅ Secure access with authentication middleware
+✅ Get analytics: completion percentage per habit

+✅ Secure access with authentication middleware

 🛠️ Tech Stack